 2. Make revolutionary advances in ML and AI

 This makes Deep Learning the new wave in an already rip-roaring world of Machine Learning.
-For instance, Machine Learning takes a few of the focal ideas of Artificial intelligence and focusses in solving real-world problems.
+For instance, Machine Learning takes a few of the focal ideas of Artificial intelligence and focuses in solving real-world problems.
 It does so through neural networks that are designed to mimic human decision making capabilities.
 If this sounds incredible, wait till you hear what Deep Learning is capable of.

 Deep Learning focuses on the narrower subsets of Machine Learning tools and techniques.
 It then applies to solving just about any problem which requires thought- human or artificial.